AI-Driven Predictive Maintenance Automation: Roi, Risks, Reality

 Here’s the uncomfortable secret: most organizations are not prepared for the demands of AI-driven predictive maintenance automation.
 The barriers?
 Messy data, legacy equipment that resists integration, and—most challenging of all—organizational inertia.
 Everyone wants the glossy dashboard; few are willing to do the groundwork.

-“Most teams think they want AI, but few are willing to do the groundwork.” — Elena, Industrial AI Consultant (illustrative quote based on industry consensus, see Gartner, 2023)
+“Most teams think they want AI, but few are willing to do the groundwork.” — Elena, Industrial AI Consultant (quote based on industry consensus, see Gartner, 2023)

 The distance between aspiration and execution is wide.
 According to current research, skill gaps and change management challenges are cited as primary obstacles, underscoring that tech alone never solves cultural resistance.